saxicek/phpBB_forum_checker/README.md

 * redis

 NOTE I'll package up a JAR file with project dependancies such as JavaMail and Jedis once I get through the TODO list above

+## Future Plans
+Plugins to do things like (these may/may not happen):

+* extract key details from the posts (who, where, contact number)
+* Check Google Calendar to check schedule for forums which relate to activites
+* Add to calendar if schedule free
+* Move alerts out into a plugin
+* Custom callbacks - shell scripts etc